 Funding is designed to provide seed funding for new, collaborative research projects or to support special lectures, workshops, or seminars.
 Projects should have collective benefit to the Department of Development Sociology and contribute to the intellectual life of the department, the College, and the University.

 Small Grants must be led by a faculty member or senior associate in the Department of Development Sociology.

 Fall Semester - October 1 (awards announced November 1)

 Spring Semester - March 1 (awards announced April 1).

 - Research projects that can demonstrate collective benefit (research projects funded under this mechanism typically involve more than one person in the department, college, or university and include a public conference, workshop, seminar, or presentation on campus)

 Grant funds cannot be used to cover salary replacement, summer salary, graduate student assistantships, off-campus conference participation, on-going program-related expenses, equipment, or dissertation research.

 PERIOD OF ACTIVITY

-Proposals should be submitted electronically before 11:59 PM on the deadline dates to firstname.lastname@example.org.
+Proposals should be submitted electronically to email@example.com.